 Compiled first by Mr George Payne, Anno 1720, when he was Grand Master, and approv’d by the Grand-Lodge on St John Baptist’s Day, Anno 1721, at Stationers’ Hall, London; when the most noble Prince John Duke of Montagu was unanimously chosen our Grand-Master for the Year ensuing.

-The Old Charges contained regulations that protected local trade monopolies and provided a framework for governing a working stonemasons’ lodge.
-Payne’s General Regulations differed.
+Masonry’s Old Charges contained regulations that protected local trade monopolies and provided a framework for governing a working stonemasons’ lodge.
+George Payne’s General Regulations differed.
 Payne, a Grand Lodge officer and former Grand Master (1718 & 1720), focused instead on the new Grand Lodge and its constituent non-operative lodges, providing administrative parameters for what would be a federal structure of Masonic governance.
 But the General Regulations did more than provide a framework for English (and global) Freemasonry.
-They were copied by virtually all other secular clubs and societies in Britain and around the world.
+Over time they were copied by virtually all other secular clubs and societies in Britain, and by many other organisations around the world.

 Despite an assertion to the contrary, Payne’s General Regulations were not a reduction of the ‘ancient Records and immemorial Usages of the Fraternity’ but a set of rules for a growing and soon-to-be national and then international organisation.
 They also introduced democratic accountability.
 Article 10, for example, states that a ‘majority of every particular Lodge, when congregated, shall have the privilege of giving instructions to their Master and Wardens… because the Master and Wardens are their representatives’.
 Article 6 requires the unanimous consent of members in respect of any new entrant to the lodge, notwithstanding that this was sometimes observed in the breach.
 And although the Grand Master had the right to nominate his successor, if that nominee were not approved unanimously, Articles 23 and 24 specify that members would be balloted.